SEAME-pt/JetPackJoyRide/ADR/ADS-Autonomous-lane-detection/adr_004_ml_unet_model_optimization.md

 ### Description:

 For this attempt, we kept the halvetd filters (same has above) and a reduced number of layers.
 See model specifications.
+Results are, unfortunatelly, very bad.

 #### Model Specifications: